 2. Beat bacteria

-We’ll eat pretty much anything but still take precautions so we can eat some more.
-Take special care with food and water in Cambodia to avoid upset tummies.
-That doesn’t mean you have to avoid street food, we love that stuff, but it is best to avoid anything raw, including peeled fruits and vegetables, as well as anything reheated.
+We’ll eat pretty much anything but still take precautions so we can eat some more and while the food in Cambodia is delicious, it pays to take special care with food and water to avoid upset tummies.
+That doesn’t mean you have to avoid street food, we love the stuff, but it is best to avoid anything raw, including peeled fruits and vegetables, as well as anything reheated.
 The best bet to avoid vom-inducing bacteria is to choose fresh cooked, still hot foods.
 You can read our top tips for safe street eats with kids here.

 3. Be Water Wise

 While it goes without saying to drink only bottled water, don’t forget to avoid ice too.
 It’s made of the stuff, you know.
 And while you don’t want to be carrying a heavy back pack, you will need to carry plenty of water to avoid dehydration.
-And please BYO your paper straws to drink from cans and bottles that have been floating in ice as plastic ones are disastrous for the environment.
+And if you’re travelling with kids in Cambodia please BYO paper straws to drink from cans and bottles that have been floating in ice, as the plastic ones they tend to supply are disastrous for the environment.

 4. No fry zone

 Don’t barbecue your kids.
 Apply sunscreen and then add more sunscreen.
-This one is a no brainer but you’d be amazed at how many parents we meet on our travels who ask to borrow ours or don’t use it at all.
+This one is a no brainer for people travelling with kids, but you’d be amazed at how many parents we meet on our travels who ask to borrow ours or don’t use it at all.
 Pack it.
 Use it.
 Oh, and ensure the kids wear hats in the sun and cover them up with long loose, light clothes.